Good morning!

 .

-A bouquet of faux hydrangeas in blues, greens, and purples from my stash takes center stage.
+A bouquet of faux hydrangeas in blues, greens, and purples from my stash takes center stage, on a pale blue runner edged with delicate white embroidered flowers.
 A pale green butterfly alights on top of the flowers.

 .